getsentry/sentry-docs/src/collections/_documentation/workflow/alerts-notifications/alerts.md

 The following actions are available:

 - Send a notification to all legacy integrations
     - [Legacy integrations]({%- link _documentation/workflow/integrations/legacy-integrations.md -%}), also known as Plugins, are configured per project.
-Legacy integrations currently include email.
 - Send a notification to a single legacy integration (service)
     - "service" is the same as legacy integration
 - Send a notification to a global integration, which includes